buonzz/buonzz.github.io/_posts/2025-08-10-the-vibe-coding-horror-nobody-tells-you-about.md

 ---
 title: "The vibe coding horror nobody tells you about"
+subtitle: "Before you dive into the hype of vibe coding, read this first!"
 ---

 You know those coding horror stories people don’t warn you about?
 Here’s mine—navigating AI coding tools felt like stumbling through a haunted house blindfolded.